ereiskind/nolcat/README.rst

 Branch: Complete Initialization Process
 ---------------------------------------
-* In `RawCOUNTERReport` constructor for uploaded files, make all dates the first of the month
 * Figure out layout and form iteration for page where manual matches are confirmed
 * Finish creating routes, forms, and HTML pages for `nolcat.initialization`
-* Figure out how to get a `werkzeug.datastructures.ImmutableMultiDict` object into the `RawCOUNTERReport` test module
 * Write test for `RawCOUNTERReport.load_data_into_database` method
 * Write tests for `RawCOUNTERReport`/`nolcat.initialization` blueprint